 The Damas de Blanco reconfirmed Berta Soler as their leader in 2015 in a referendum called by the group after her leadership was criticised by some members.

-The Ladies in White again suffered a wave of detentions, beatings and torture in 2015, being amongst the groups most targeted for repression by the Cuban authorities.
+The Damas have continued to be subjected to detentions, beatings and torture, being among the groups most targeted for repression by the Cuban authorities.